freaktechnik/Crowd-Dashboard/README.md

 An array of the events it supports.

 #### passiveMode
-Whether or not the script does not generate the DOM list, defaults to false.
+Whether or not the script does not generate the DOM list, defaults to false if the global scope has a document element.
 If changed to true, the list is immediately output to the target node.

 ### Events
 Those won't work in IE. You can use the default _addEventListener_ and _removeEventListener_ methods to add and remove event listeners, however only the first two arguments will be processed.
 You can also add listeners by setting the _on[event]_ attribute.